Current research projects /Completed research projects /

 Developing a new treatment for brain injury caused by stroke

-Professor Allan and others have shown that there is inflammation in the brain after stroke, and that this inflammation is important in the death of brain cells.
+Professor Allan and others have shown inflammation in the brain after stroke contributes to the death of brain cells.
 It is possible, therefore, that drugs that reduce inflammation could limit brain damage after stroke, representing a possible new treatment option.

-Professor Allan and team have investigated this using a drug called anakinra, which works by halting the action of a chemical called interleukin-1 (IL-1), which we know can cause inflammation.
-Anakinra reduces the amount of brain damage in animals with experimental stroke, leading to better recovery of the animals.
+Professor Allan and team have investigated this using a drug called anakinra, which reduces the amount of brain damage in animals with experimental stroke, leading to better recovery of the animals.
 It is already used in the treatment of other diseases in humans and has been tested in small numbers of stroke patients, with both clots and bleeds.
 These human trials confirmed that anakinra can reduce inflammation.
 However, evidence from one trial suggested that anakinra and tPA might not work well when given together.
 Testing in animals, the team discovered potential negative interactions between the two drugs, reducing beneficial effects.

-In this project, they set out to address two key research questions: firstly whether it is better to give anakinra before rather than after the tPA is injected; and secondly, whether another anti-inflammatory drug (isunakinra) works better than anakinra in reducing brain damage after stroke, and does not have the same problems when given with tPA.
+In this project, the team set out to address two key research questions: firstly whether it is better to give anakinra before rather than after tPA; and secondly, whether another anti-inflammatory drug (isunakinra) is more effective than anakinra in reducing brain damage after stroke, and does not have the same problems when given with tPA.

-To address these questions, they will use well-established mouse models of stroke.
-They can mimic the effects of stroke and test the effects of different treatments by using established measures of brain damage.
+To address these questions, they are using well-established mouse models of stroke which enable them to mimic the effects of stroke and test the effects of different treatments by using established measures of brain damage.

 Impact